l2xu/shopping-analyzer/readme.md

 - [Python 3.7 or higher](https://www.python.org/downloads/)
 - [Google Chrome browser](https://www.google.com/chrome/) or [Mozilla Firefox browser](https://www.mozilla.org/firefox/) installed
-  - You need to be logged in to your Lidl Plus Account in the browser of your choice
 - Lidl Plus account with online purchase history

 ### Important Limitation